P2U-SLAM: A Monocular Wide-FoV SLAM System Based on Point Uncertainty and Pose Uncertainty: Conclusion

 \section{Conclusion}

-In this study, we propose P2U-SLAM, a framework for wide-FoV cameras that makes use of point and pose uncertainty to overcome weak feature correspondence introduced by wide overlap area.
+In this study, we propose P2U-SLAM, a framework for wide-FoV cameras that makes use of point and pose uncertainty to overcome weak feature correspondence introduced by a wide overlap area.
 The proposed system establishes a complete visual SLAM framework, which includes initialization, tracking, local mapping, loop closing, and map merging modules.
 To handle 3D points from the negative place ($z{<}0$), the system inherits the Taylor camera model used in previous work.
-In addition, this work shows that it is mathematically reasonable and necessary to incorporate point and pose uncertainty during optimization.
-Moreover, the calculation and use of point and pose uncertainty are integrated into the SLAM framework, allowing P2U-SLAM to inhibit positioning accuracy and robustness that exceeds the state-of-the-art methods on two public wide-FoV SLAM datasets.
+In addition, this work shows that it is mathematically justified and necessary to incorporate point and pose uncertainty during optimization.
+Moreover, the calculation and use of point and pose uncertainty are integrated into the SLAM framework, granting P2U-SLAM high positioning accuracy and robustness that exceeds the state-of-the-art methods on two public wide-FoV SLAM datasets.
 There is still a lot of room for improvement in P2U-SLAM.
 Despite a significant decrease in cumulative drift in the kilometer-level series, P2U-SLAM is still a pure visual SLAM framework.
 It is challenging for P2U-SLAM to work in some scenarios such as elevators and subways.
 Besides, the visualization of the map generated by P2U-SLAM is sparse and limited in downstream applications compared to dense maps.

-In the future, we intend to adapt P2U-SLAM to the visual-inertial framework to enhance the robustness of our algorithm in more extreme scenarios where vision fails.
-In addition, the uncertainty method of P2U-SLAM is strongly related to the current hot research on 3D Gaussian sputtering, so achieving real-time dense mapping with higher efficiency from P2U-SLAM is also one of our exploration directions.
+In the future, we intend to extend P2U-SLAM to the visual-inertial framework to enhance the robustness of our algorithm in more extreme scenarios where vision fails.
+In addition, the uncertainty method of P2U-SLAM is strongly related to the current active research on 3D Gaussian Splatting, so achieving real-time dense mapping with higher efficiency from P2U-SLAM is also one of our exploration directions.